oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 # 2 Information Modeling Overview

-This section discusses the nature and benefits of IMs, types of available modeling languages, and the tools that can be used in information modeling.
+This section discusses the nature and benefits of IMs, types of available modeling languages, and tools that can be used in information modeling.

 ## 2.1 Defining "Information"